 PS: If you've never cooked scallops before, I suggest you start with sautéing, and thereafter, progress to the next methods.

-Scallops have a distinct and delicious butter texture, which is greatly enhanced when combined with the char flavor that comes with grilling.
-There are many ways of grilling scallops, but I like to use skewers since they give me more control of each scallop.
+Scallops have a distinct and delicious butter texture, which is greatly enhanced when combined with the char flavor that comes from grilling with the right grill.
+Also, there are many ways of grilling scallops, but I like to use skewers since they give me more control of each scallop.
 To this end, my usual recipe looks like this:

 1. Pat the scallops dry with paper towels to ensure they're completely dry and ready for the grill.